FlowFuse/flowfuse/docs/user/migration.md

 ### Credentials.

-It is not possible to get credential details from the Node-RED editor once they have been entered
+It is not possible to get credential details from the Node-RED editor once they have been entered.

 There are 2 options available: